 The Wishart DNA Project was set up in October 2010 to facilitate knowledge and understanding of how Wishart lineages relate by combining Y-Chromosome DNA data and traditional documentary evidence.

-In his book ‘The Surnames of Scotland’, George F. Black records the Wishart surname as ....the same as the old French name Guischard which derives from the old French word Wischard, meaning 'prudent', 'sagacious,’
+George F. Black records the Wishart surname as ....the same as the old French name Guischard which derives from the old French word Wischard, meaning 'prudent', 'sagacious,’

 2014 marks the centenary of the start of World War One.
 In 2010 Scott Wishart began an eight year project to research and record the lives of all Wisharts who served overseas between 1914 and 1919.